bit3archive/php-coding-standard/README.md

 func('a', 'b', 'c');
 ```

-When parameter list gets long, make it multiline and put **every** parameter in a single line.
+When parameter list gets long, make it multiline and put **every** parameter on a singleline.
-Also put the closing bracket `)` in a single line.
+Also put the closing bracket `)` on a singleline.
 ```php
 // bad
 func ('short', 'short',